webbjj/pycourse/README.md

-A python package for maanging and analysing course grades
+A python package for manging and analysing course grades

 This package is currently in development.